 Relationships are expensive, but chances are you don’t want to give up your significant other just because you want to save some cash.
 With that in mind, there are many ways to save money in a college relationship: make a budget, plan cheap dates, and make saving a game between the two of you.

-- My girlfriend and I set a weekly budget for how much we’re allowed to spend on dates.
-This can change depending on how many hours we’ve worked, how many personal expenses we have, and whether or not we are trying to save for any events, but it’s usually between $25-$40 per week.
-While we don’t do a great job of adhering to that budget, it gives us a guideline for our spending habits.
+- My ex and I used to set a weekly budget for how much we’re allowed to spend on dates.
+This can change depending on how many hours we’ve worked, how many personal expenses we had, and whether or not we were trying to save for any events, but it was usually between $25-$40 per week.
+While we didn’t do a great job of adhering to that budget, it gave us a guideline for our spending habits.
 If you can manage spending under your budget, you can also allow it to roll-over into the next week!
 For example, if your budget is $25 per week, and you only spend $15, you have a $10 rollover to be $35 the following week.
 However, you could also just save that money, especially if you each have personal savings goals.

 - Dates can be really, really expensive.
 Since you just made a budget, you’ve started to fix that issue, but you now have the issue of needing to go on dates at all!
 Finding good dates for cheap can be really, really hard, but there’s a lot of tools that make it easier, one in particular I’ve referenced in a few other articles: Groupon.
 Most of Groupon’s food deals are for two meals, meaning that you generally have to bring someone along.
 So, you get a good deal on two people’s worth of food.
 To make it even better, Groupon often runs promos that add even more discounts to the already discounted prices, such as $5 off $20, $10 off $40, or 20% off your order.
 So, a $20 Groupon for $35 of food can be as cheap as $15, giving you $20 savings, and allowing you to pay for something else for the week of dates!
 Groupon is great.
 If you are a college student and want to go out to places, use it!